 The division of thoracic surgery is an internationally renowned unit.
 The division includes a well-recognized center for esophageal disorders that attracts patients from around the world.
 USC thoracic surgeons have recently established the only academic multi-specialty lung cancer clinic in Southern California and have developed a pioneering program in robotic thoracic surgery that is unique to the region.
 As leaders in their field, thoracic surgery faculty members regularly give presentations and lectures at national and international meetings to educate other physicians on diseases of the chest and foregut.

-Acute Care Surgery and Surgical Critical Care
+Trauma and Surgical Critical Care

 The mission of the division of acute care surgery and surgical critical care is to first and foremost provide accessible, affordable and culturally sensitive health care.
 The diverse population and breadth of cases that the division treats provides an excellent educational platform for medical students, residents and fellows.

 LAC+USC Medical Center is a level 1 American College of Surgeons-approved Trauma Center and is one of the largest and busiest centers in the United States with over 4,500 trauma alone cases per year.
 In addition, we are located in the center of one of the largest and busiest metropolis in the United States, which also brings in a large volume of those who require emergent surgical attention.